raspberrypi/documentation/configuration/wireless/access-point-bridged.md

                                          +-------------+
 ```

-A bridged wireless access point can be created using the inbuilt wireless features of the Raspberry Pi 4, Raspberry Pi 3 or Raspberry Pi Zero W, or by using a suitable USB wireless dongle that supports access point mode.
+A bridged wireless access point can be created using the inbuilt wireless features of the Raspberry Pi 4, Raspberry Pi 3B, Raspberry Pi 3A+/3B+ or Raspberry Pi Zero W/WH, or by using a suitable USB wireless dongle that supports access point mode.
 It is possible that some USB dongles may need slight changes to their settings.
 If you are having trouble with a USB wireless dongle, please check the [forums](https://www.raspberrypi.org/forums/).

 This documentation was tested on a Raspberry Pi 3B running a fresh installation of Raspbian Buster.